j.tools

 • Decimals locked in (cannot be changed).

-• Total supply minted and distributed (LP, treasury, team vesting, community).
+• Total supply minted and distributed (liquidity, treasury, team vesting, community).

-• Mint authority revoked (or visibly multisig'd if you need it live).
+• Mint permission revoked (or visibly multi-sig'd if you need it live).

-• Metadata immutable (if your brand is final).
+• Identity made immutable (if your brand is final).

-• The mint address shared publicly so buyers can verify on Solscan before the first trade.
+• The token address shared publicly so buyers can verify on Solscan before the first trade.

 For more launch-prep walkthroughs, see the Solana guides category, and for related token mechanics dig into all Solana tagged posts.

-The boring read is the right one: supply strategy is a 10 minute conversation that decides whether your token reads as serious in its first hour of trading.
-Mint on devnet, verify the on-chain state matches your plan, then ship to mainnet with the authorities your strategy actually requires.
+The boring read is the right one.
+Supply strategy is a 10 minute conversation that decides whether your token reads as serious in its first hour of trading.
+Launch first on devnet, verify the on-chain state matches your plan, then ship to mainnet with the permissions your strategy actually needs.

 Tags